sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Yeah right, it's so easy

-It isn't and things will go wrong all the time.
-Believe me, Git made me question my life choices a couple of times.
-Part of being a software developer is managing stress, anxiety, developing patience and tolerance.
+It isn't, and things can always go wrong.
+A big part of being a software developer is managing stress, anxiety, developing patience and tolerance (these are all skills,and yes I will write about it in another post).
 At some point you are going to make a mess using Git.
 Here are a few tips to prevent that and a few tips to fix your mess.
+But what's a definition of mess?
+In this case you would think it's quite simple: Data Loss.

+### How can we loose data using Git?

+The good news is, it's actually very difficult.

 ### Prevention

+So you started working yesterday and today you forced pushed a 5 years old stale branch into the main history.
+Nothing works anymore and people hate you.
+Lesson number 1, they probably deserve it.

 1. Comment before execution.

 2. Dry run.
 3. Ask.